graphql-aspnet/graphql-aspnet.github.io/docs/advanced/custom-scalars.md

     - This method is used when generated default values for field arguments and input object fields via introspection queries.
     - This method must return a value exactly as it would appear in a schema type definition For example, strings must be surrounded by quotes.

 -   `ValidateObject(object)`: A method used when validating data returned from a a field resolver.
-GraphQL will call this method and provide an object instance to determine if its acceptable and can be used in a query.
+GraphQL will call this method and provide an object instance to determine if its acceptable and can be used in a query result.

 :::note
  `ValidateObject(object)` should not attempt to enforce nullability rules.
-In general, all scalars should return `true` for a validation result if the provided object is `null`.
+In general, all scalars "could be null" depending on their usage in a schema.
+All scalars should return `true` for a validation result if the provided object is `null`.
 :::

-### ILeafValueResolver Members
+### ILeafValueResolver

+ILeafValueResolver contains a single method:

--   `Resolve(ReadOnlySpan<char>)`: A resolver function capable of converting an array of characters into the internal representation of the scalar.
+-   `Resolve(ReadOnlySpan<char>)`: A resolver function used for converting an array of characters into the internal representation of the scalar.

 #### Dealing with Escaped Strings

 The span provided to `ILeafValueResolver.Resolve` will be the raw data read from the query document.
 If the data represents a string, it will be provided in its delimited format.
 This means being surrounded by quotes as well as containing escaped characters (including escaped unicode characters):

-Example string data:
+Example data:

 -   `"quoted string"`
 -   `"""triple quoted string"""`
 -   `"With \"\u03A3scaped ch\u03B1racters\""`;

-The static type `GraphQLStrings` provides a handy static method for unescaping the data if you don't need to do anything special with it, `GraphQLStrings.UnescapeAndTrimDelimiters`.
+The static method `GraphQLStrings.UnescapeAndTrimDelimiters` provides a handy way for unescaping the data if you don't need to do anything special with it.

-Calling `UnescapeAndTrimDelimiters` with the previous examples produces:
+Calling `GraphQLStrings.UnescapeAndTrimDelimiters` with the previous examples produces:

 -   `quoted string`
 -   `triple quoted string`